aws-samples/sample-kvs-license-detection/README.md

 - **Long Setup Time**: The initialization process includes software installation and compilation, which can take 10-15 minutes

 ### Operation Phase
-- **EC2 Connection Issues**: Ensure your security group allows SSH access from your IP
+- **EC2 Connection Issues**: Use Session Manager via AWS Console.
+No SSH access is configured (security best practice with zero inbound rules)
+- **Session Manager Access**: Ensure you're logged into the AWS Console and have appropriate IAM permissions for Session Manager
 - **KVS Streaming Issues**: Check EC2 instance logs and ensure IAM permissions are correct
 - **Lambda Errors**: Check CloudWatch Logs for the Lambda function
 - **Missing License Plate Detections**: Ensure images contain clear, visible license plates for Rekognition to detect